jasonobroin/decryptDroboDiags/UnderstandingDiags.md

 # General notes

-Drobo systems use between 1 and 8 CPU cores, split between VxWorks and Linux operation systems.
+Drobo systems use between 1 and 8 CPU cores, split between VxWorks and Linux operating systems.

 The core Beyond RAID code runs as a executable process on VxWorks; USB and Thunderbolt direct attached devices, such as Drobo 5D ONLY run VxWorks.